 What the Research Says

-Scientists have started to research the medicinal benefits of chrysanthemums because of their popularity in alternative practices.
-One study found that some chemicals extracted from chrysanthemum flowers can reduce inflammation.
+Scientists have started to research the medicinal benefits of chrysanthemums because of their popularity in alternative practices. found that some chemicals extracted from chrysanthemum flowers can reduce inflammation.
 Another found that chrysanthemum extract could help treat bone disorders like osteoporosis.

 Nutritionist Renee Rosen, trained at the Institute for Integrative Nutrition, has researched chrysanthemum extensively.
 “One cannot expect to take chrysanthemum and have a miraculous recovery from osteoporosis or to calm nerves overnight,” she says.
 Rosen advises ensuring the purity and concentration of the preparation.
 She also recommends taking chrysanthemum for a long period of time to reap the benefits.